hubspotdev/crm-object-sync/README.md

 # CRM Object Sync

 CRM Object Sync repository demonstrates best practices for syncing CRM contact records between HubSpot and external applications.
+Built with Docker, Node.js, and PostgreSQL for seamless deployment and development.

 ## Table of Contents
 - [What this project does](#what-this-project-does)